CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/01Gettingstarted.md

 9. Expand the Parse JSON step and review the data this flow will create.
 10. Expand the **Apply to each topic** step.
 11. Expand the **Apply to each topic item** step.
-12. The apply to each steps should look like the image below.
+12. The apply to each step should look like the image below.
 This is the logic for the automation.

 13. Click on the **<- back** button.